ooni/ooni.org/content/about/faq.md

 network of the OONI Probe user and from the control vantage point will differ, potentially incorrectly indicating the presence of HTTP based interference.

+When running the OONI Probe **instant messaging tests** (WhatsApp, Facebook Messenger, Telegram), false positives may occur when the instant messaging app vendor makes changes to their infrastructure that affect how our tests run.

+When running the OONI Probe **middlebox tests**, false positives may occur due to issues with the OONI Probe backend infrastructure.

+When running **any OONI Probe test**, false positives may be caused by software bugs which are triggered by your particular device and network configuration.

 ### How can I distinguish false positives?